-It implies that in the extremal limit $b=2M$, on an equatorial constant time slices the proper radial distances from horizon to any exterior point gives zero value, this means that in the extremal limit these three orbits ISCO, Photon orbit and marginally bound orbit precisely locates on the event horizon, which coincides with the null generators of the horizon.
+This implies that in the extremal limit $b=2M$, on an equatorial constant time slice the proper radial distance from horizon to any exterior point gives zero value, this means that in the extremal limit these three orbits namely ISCO, CPO and MBCO are precisely located on the event horizon, which coincides with the null generators of the horizon.